solkimicreb/react-stax/examples/docs/src/pages/state/computed/content.md

 <div id="getter-demo"></div>

-Using a mix of normal and getter properties with separate <span id="mutators-link"></span> is an elegant state management pattern.
+Using a mix of normal and getter properties in the stores with <span id="mutators-link"></span> is an elegant state management pattern.

-> Getters are always called with the correct `this`, you can safely use it inside them.
+> You can safely use `this` inside getters, if you prefer it over the direct store reference.
+Getters are always called with the correct `this`.

 ## deriveStoresFromProps

-Deriving local stores from props is possible with the `deriveStoresFromProps` static method, which is a mirror of React's `getDerivedStateFromProps`.
+Deriving local store properties from component `props` is possible with the `deriveStoresFromProps` static method, which is mirrored from React's `getDerivedStateFromProps`.

-It has the `deriveStoresFromProps(nextProps, ...stores)` signature, where `...stores` are the local stores of the component.
-Unlike in `getDerivedStateFromProps`, you can directly mutate the stores inside the method and the return value is ignored.
+It has a `deriveStoresFromProps(nextProps, ...stores)` signature, where `...stores` are the local stores of the component in definition order.
+You can directly mutate the stores inside the method and the return value is ignored - unlike in `getDerivedStateFromProps`.

 ```jsx
 import React from 'react';